Late taxes another troubling sign for electric truck startup

 The first drip of bad news came in January when an Endurance pickup truck prototype caught fire 10 minutes into its initial test drive in Michigan.
 A company spokesperson issued a statement afterward saying, “No one was hurt, and like all of our test findings, we do it to create a great product.”

-The company did not respond Tuesday to an emailed request for comment about the unpaid taxes, initially reported by the Tribune Chronicle in Warren.
-Lordstown Motors also owes a 10% late-payment penalty of around $57,000.
+Spokesperson Ryan Hallet said Tuesday the non-payment, initially reported by the Tribune Chronicle in Warren, was an “unfortunate administrative error” and that the company is in the process of paying the taxes and a 10% penalty of around $57,000.

 Company officials announced in January it had received more than 100,000 pre-orders for the Endurance and production was scheduled to begin this September, which critics claim is untrue.